- Hong Kong

 Once described as ‘the crème de la crème of Hong Kong’s culinary scene’ by Time Out, Lily & Bloom does brunch their way.
-The most unique brunching experience in the city is accredited to Lily & Bloom for its innovative deli-esque brunch and Omelette Station concept.
-You can even pick your own eggs from the egg basket and hand them directly to the chef who will cook up your omelette of choice in front of your very eyes.
+The most unique brunching experience in the city is accredited to Lily & Bloom for its innovative deli-esque brunch and Omelet Station concept.
+You can even pick your own eggs from the egg basket and hand them directly to the chef who will cook up your omelet of choice in front of your very eyes.
 The dark wood and lofty Upper East Side ambience at Lily & Bloom has even won it the award for Best Décor at the Hong Kong Foodie Awards.

 Zuma, Landmark F/5-6, 15 Queen’s Road, Central, Hong Kong, +852 3657 6388

-After acquisition by the Urban Renewal Authority of Hong Kong, this four-storey former colonial pawnshop was restored to its original splendour.
+After acquisition by the Urban Renewal Authority of Hong Kong, this four-story former colonial pawnshop was restored to its original splendor.
 The interior of The Pawn was designed by local artist Stanley Wong and manages to retain many original features whilst continuing to exude a fresh and contemporary vibe.
 Wong’s vision for an ‘adult playground’ came into fruition with a semi-covered rooftop-cum-botanical garden, serving cocktails with a view over the bustling Wan Chai and Admiralty districts.
 Brunch at The Pawn is offered under various headings: eggs, pastries (including the popular English crumpets), cereal and fruit, and roasts.